vinthegreat84/geochemistry/cws/README.md

 ## Notes on Usage
 The app can be cloned and run locally using streamlit: streamlit run cws.py.
 When doing this, ensure you have the required modules listed in the requirements file.
 Scales on interactive plots can be changed by double clicking on the lower/upper limit values.
+Also, kindly cite the article [**Babu, 2022**](https://doi.org/10.1016/j.matpr.2022.08.002)